 Contributions of international experts, including Stijn Broecke from the OECD and London Business School Professor Lynda Gratton, will feed into the panel debates.
 They will offer new ideas that will help you to reframe the COVID-19 crisis as an opportunity to build a better future of work.
 Discover ways to reconnect employers and workers to close the talent gap: join us in setting the agenda for Next Generation Work!

 In the coming months, we will both look back on 10 years of collaboration and look ahead – highlighting insights from research over the past 10 years that are relevant to build the future of work in a sustainable way.
-In 10 blog posts, we will count down to November 2021, when we will bring everything together in the celebration of 10 years of Next Generation Work.
+In 10 blog posts, we counted down to the celebration in May 2022, when we will bring everything together in the celebration of 10 years of Next Generation Work.
 Read here what the Chair stands for and what have we learned from 10 years of Next Generation Work research.

 "Based on scientifically underpinned insights, we offer innovative, creative and sustainable solutions for employers, HR professionals and policy makers."
 That was our main ambition when we launched a strategic R&D partnership between Antwerp Management School and SD Worx in 2011.
 A partnership that has meanwhile resulted in the creation of the Next Generation Work team at AMS and the SD Worx Chair in Sustainable Careers.